idpaterson/ts-transformer-cli/README.md

     // Required.
 Transformer name
     "mytransformer": {

       // Optional.
-Will attempt to require the path provided using the $cwd.
+Will attempt to require the path\name provided using the $cwd.
-      // When omitted the cli will attempt to require('ts-transformer-<NAME>') "require": "./ts-transformer-mytransformer/index.js",
+      // When omitted the cli will attempt to require('ts-transformer-<NAME>') "as": "./ts-transformer-mytransformer/index.js",

       // Optional.
 Can be "before" and/or "after". "before" is the default.
       // When omitted it will use "before" as the default